Active Learning Strategy: Classroom Response Systems and Polling

 • Zoom.
 Especially helpful for asynchronous, online learning experiences, Zoom polls are another ASU supported polling option.

 Getting Started and planning ahead.
 Once you are ready to go with your technology choice, you can add questions into your lectures.
 Initially, you might use the system to determine if students understand the content.
 This will help you tailor the content of the class e.g., take longer on subjects where most students answer incorrectly or less time if everyone answers correctly.
 Consider using questions at different Bloom levels.
 For example, you might start class with 2-3 low-level Bloom’s questions to ensure students are understanding the basics and end class with a big picture discussion with a high-level Bloom’s question applying the knowledge.
+Refer to the Pose a Question QRG to assist with developing the most appropriate question.
 Instructors might also consider using Response Systems in Flipped Classrooms especially if the classroom is very large.

 Grading of polling.
 Literature indicates that having questions worth a small percentage of students’ grade (~2%) means that student outcomes are improved versus voluntary where no points are assigned.
 Instructors might consider trying systems without grades the first year to work out the kinks and then assign points in future years.